 VISA OPTIONS FOR INTERNATIONAL ASSOCIATES

 The following information clarifies which U.S. visas may be used by NRC Research Associates during tenure.
 Any questions not answered here may be directed to the Visa Officer.

 Note: NRC Research Associates may not hold H-1B, O-1, L-1, TN or other such employment-based visas during tenure of an NRC Research Associateship award.
 Associates are not employed by the National Academies of Sciences, Engineering, and Medicine or the host federal laboratories.

 The following visa classes are acceptable for non-U.S. NRC Research Associates, depending on the specific requirements of the participating host federal laboratory:

-- J-1 research scholar or short term scholar
+- J-1 exchange visitor (research scholar or short term scholar)

 - J-1 student approved for postdoctoral academic training (AT)